NJMG/njrsync/README.md

 # njrsync
-rsync backup scripts to backup all you want in your system and zip it in your home directory
+rsync backup script to backup all you want in your system and zip it in your home directory